Multiple biases are determining who gets in the game!

-Dr. Apryl Williams is an Assistant Professor of Communication, Media, and Digital Studies at the University of Michigan.
+To understand the depths of what is occuring, this episode features a discussion with Dr. Apryl Williams, an Assistant Professor of Communication, Media, and Digital Studies at the University of Michigan.
 She is also a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University, a former Senior Fellow in Trustworthy AI at Mozilla, as well as an affiliated researcher at NYU's Center for Critical Race & Digital Studies.
 She is the author of Not My Type: Automating Sexual Racism in Online Dating.
 As a multidisciplinary scholar, Williams studies experiences of gender and race at the intersection of digital spaces and algorithmic technocultures.
 Her research has also been featured in Time Magazine, the New York Times, Wired, and other popular press outlets.

 To learn more about Dr. Williams, click here.